scperkins/EJEHardenberg.github.io/public/writing/narrations/sleepless.md

 to change the environment.
 Wriggling side to side, he begins thinking to himself.

-What to do today?

-Flights of fancy begin to bubble: an adventure to the lake near his home?
-A pleasant meal within his favorite restaurant?
-Letter writing and a cafe with hot black tea?
-Ideas flowing, he almost get's out of bed.
+When will I fall asleep?

-Turning onto his side and closing his eyes he wondered briefly what he should do before falling asleep again.
+Turning onto his side and closing both eyes he wondered briefly what should be done before falling asleep again.
+After what felt like forever, but was more likely to be five minutes, his eyes opened again and he sighed.
+Fluffing the pillow and rolling to the other side of the bed.
+Another few minutes and still nothing had changed.